ibm-om/apigateway-experimental/map_policy/readme.md

  ```

-Toolkit-preview does not require map policy to have strings escaped.
-The following is valid swagger and should also do the trick, eliminate the escaping, and make the code readable, and I believe the map policy in v6 writes the swagger in this manner, unlike the v5 map policy that insists on having the escaped string.
+Toolkit-preview does not require map policy javascript to have strings escaped in the same manner as version 5.
+The following is valid swagger and the map policy in v6 writes the swagger in this manner, unlike the v5 map policy that insists on having the escaped string.

              - set: output.full_name
                from: